 Q: Is the earth and the sun and the planets that are visible now, are they moving away from each other…?

 A: The idea is that the earth and the planets in the solar system, they’re bound together by gravity, so they’re not moving away from one another.
 For that matter, the stars in one galaxy are bound together by gravity.
 So they’re staying in a clump, but all the clumps are moving away.

 A: Well, that’s another area of speculation.
-They are basically two views on that.
-According to one view the whole thing is expanding but as it expands it slows down and at a certain point it will come to it furthest point and then reverse and starts to reverse and pulling in on itself.
+There are basically two views on that.
+According to one view, the whole thing is expanding; but as it expands it slows down and at a certain point it will come to it furthest point and then reverse and starts pulling in on itself.
 And then you’ll have what they call the Big Crunch.
 So Big Bang is followed by the Big Crunch.

 Q: Didn't you say that the Vedas don't talk of gravity at all?

 A: No. Gravity of course is a wonderful subject.
 They talk about gravity; I am going to say some things about it here also.

 The other theory that they have is the expansion just goes on forever.
 According to that theory our ultimate fate is the galaxies go expanding out, gradually all the suns will die out, they will burn up their nuclear fuel, and be reduced to black cold embers.
 All temperatures will gradually fall down to absolute zero, and all you would have would be a few black rocks hurtling through the void forever.
 And this is the future!

 Q: How does this crunch theory, what does it do [unclear] ...it would no longer be random.

 A: Yeah, there are great problems with the laws of thermodynamics when you apply it to the universe as a whole.
 The whole idea of the second law of thermodynamics – entropy and so forth – practically you have to restructure these laws when you talk about the universe as a whole.
 And there are different theories that people have.
 So that’s another whole area of theoretical…